giangh14cqt/SSSP-Thesis/readme.md

 # Single Source Shortest Path Algorithms

-This repository contains implementations of three popular Single Source Shortest Path (SSSP) algorithms: Dijkstra's algorithm, Bellman-Ford algorithm, Floyd-Warshall algorithm and Las Vegas algorithm.
+This repository contains implementations of three popular Single Source Shortest Path (SSSP) algorithms and a new randomized algorithm: Dijkstra's algorithm, Bellman-Ford algorithm, Floyd-Warshall algorithm and Las Vegas algorithm.
 These algorithms are commonly used in graph theory and have many applications in various fields, such as transportation networks, social networks, and computer networks.

 ## Getting Started